Roy Bean: Justice of the peace

 With the money he received, Bean purchased a tent, some supplies to sell, and ten 55-gallon barrels of whiskey.
 By the spring of 1882, he had established a small saloon near the Pecos River in a tent city he named Vinegaroon.
 Within 20 mi of the tent city were 8,000 railroad workers.
 The nearest court was 120 mi away at Fort Stockton, and there were few means to stop illegal activity.
 A Texas Ranger requested that a local law jurisdiction be set up in Vinegaroon, and on August 2, 1882, Bean was appointed justice of the peace for the new Precinct 6 in Pecos County.
-His first case, however, was heard earlier, on 25 July 1882, when Texas Rangers brought in Joe Bell to be tried.
+His first case, however, had been heard earlier, on 25 July 1882, when Texas Rangers brought in Joe Bell to be tried.

 One of his first acts as a justice of the peace was to "shoot [...] up the saloon shack of a Jewish competitor".
-Bean then turned his tent saloon into a part-time courtroom and began calling himself the "Only Law West of the Pecos."
+Bean then turned his tent saloon into a part-time courtroom and began calling himself the "Only Law West of the Pecos".
 As a judge, Bean relied on a single law book, the 1879 edition of the Revised Statutes of Texas, and when newer law books showed up he used them as kindling.
 Bean did not allow hung juries or appeals.
 Jurors, who were chosen from his best bar customers, were expected to buy a drink during every court recess.
 He was also known for his unusual rulings.
 In one case, an Irishman named Paddy O'Rourke shot a Chinese laborer.
 During the trial, a mob of 200 angry Irishmen surrounded the courtroom and saloon, threatening to lynch Bean if O'Rourke was not freed.
 After looking through his law book, Bean ruled that "homicide was the killing of a human being; however, he could find no law against killing a Chinaman" and subsequently dismissed the case.